-This page honors the most famous heretics of all time (or the most infamous,
+Who were the most famous heretics of all time (or the most infamous heretics,

 heretics usually lie at one of two extremes, being either notorious atheists or